rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> sigFactory.GetSigSize()
 885

-The signature factory is now ready to be used to generate fingerprints, a task which is done using the Generate module:
+The signature factory is now ready to be used to generate fingerprints, a task which is done using the :api:`rdkit.Chem.Pharm2D.Generate` module:

 >>> from rdkit.Chem.Pharm2D import Generate
 >>> mol = Chem.MolFromSmiles('OCC(=O)CCCN')